gentle touch for grief.

 watch Aimee’s interview

 Massage therapist and integrative health student Jean Rosecrans interviewed Aimee about IGM and Grief Massage as part of a capstone project.
-Watch the interview embedded below or click here to visit our Youtube channel.
+Watch the interview by clicking here to visit our Youtube channel.